444ghost/kaldi/README.md

-Trying to implement a module that can extact acoustic features using wavelet transform in Kaldi.
-The work is in progress.
-All comments are welcome (검색용 텍스트: 칼디, 웨이블릿).
+Trying to implement a module that can extact acoustic features using wavelet transform in Kaldi (검색용 텍스트: 칼디, 웨이블릿).

-See the conf/wavelet.conf file.
-It allows you to change "num-feats" and "decomposition-level" options.
+The conf/wavelet.conf file allows you to change "num-feats" and "decomposition-level" options.
 The default setup uses discrete wavelet transform(dwt) and calculates each subband's max, min, and L2 norm.
 Therefore for every "decomposition-level", say J, (J + 1) * 3 features("num-feats") are required, 2^(J) * 3 features for wavelet packet transform(wpt).
-Perhaps using mean and standard deviation is better, I don't know, in which case the relation above between "num-feats" and "decomposition-level" is no longer valid.
+Still under experiment to find the best features.

 [![Build Status](https://travis-ci.com/kaldi-asr/kaldi.svg?branch=master)](https://travis-ci.com/kaldi-asr/kaldi)
 Kaldi Speech Recognition Toolkit